 The teleporters appearing on the right hand sides of (5.5) are defined as in (4.21).
 The sums in (5.5) also involve negatively-dotted bubbles.
 To interpret these, one first uses (4.19) to collect the tokens which arise on expanding the definitions of the teleporters into a single token; see also (5.20) below.
-Then the negatively-dotted bubbles labelled by $a \in A$ are defined from adopting the convention that $b_0^{\vee} := a$ and $b{r+1} := 1$ .
-The determinants here mean the usual Laplace expansions keeping the non-commuting variables in each monomial ordered in the same way as the columns from which they are taken (see [Sav19, (17)]), and we interpret them as tr(a) if r + 1 = 0 or as 0 if r + 1 < 0.
-Note in particular that the sums in (5.5) are actually finite according to these definitions.
+Then the negatively-dotted bubbles labeled by $a \in A$ are defined from